0xtekgrinder/autoswap/README.md

 To tests the contracts, you first need to clone the gnoswap repository and add it to the gno root directory in the `examples` folder with the corresponding path between /p and /r.

+You also need to do the same for foo and bar located at `contracts/mock/foo` and `contracts/mock/bar`

 Then you can run the following commands:

 ```bash